cheshire137/old-school-projects/project1/README.md

-Sarah Vessels
-CS 505, Fall 2010
+# Project 1, Fall 2010
-Project 1

 This project was built using the Ruby on Rails framework, version 2.3.5, and the Ruby programming language, version 1.8.7.
-Documentation for methods and classes can be found in doc/; view the index.html page in your browser.

 Ruby on Rails uses the Model View Controller design pattern.
 Models are the means through which data from your data source (typically a database) is